lcgamboa/tinybld_usb_cdc/README.md

 Memory range of user code must be set to 0x0000 at 0x7177.

 * In sdcc compiler the memory range is set in .lkr file.
 * In XC8  compiler the memory range is set in "ROM ranges" option of XC8-Linker.
+The option "Program the device with default config words" must be unchecked.

 ##Project folders